caolan/quip/README.md

 * Allows you to pipe streams to the response, while easily setting up the headers and status code beforehand

-Don't consider this a finished product, I'm just trying out some ideas, and thought I'd share what I have.
-I've been finding it useful to quickly put together APIs that respond with the correct status code and mime type.

 ## Examples